emilyfu1/shocks_productionnetworks/readme.md

 MY_PATH="C:\Users\\you\Dropbox (Bank of Canada)\whatever"
 ```

 The BEA _does_ offer an API so it'd be nice to switch to that eventually.
 It would make the data loading much cleaner but it wouldn't affect any of the results.
+Getting the data through here would make retrieving monthly PCE data a lot easier since the BEA's online data tables can't load that large amount of data.